ML-9/ML-9-Team-Project/README.md

 # Purpose & Overview

 Stroke, a leading cause of death and disability worldwide, places a significant burden on healthcare systems.
-In fact, yearly stroke-realted health care costs in Ontario, Canada were estimated to be up to $40,000 as of 2018 [1] which has likely only increased since then.
+In fact, yearly stroke-related health care costs in Ontario, Canada were estimated to be up to $40,000 as of 2018 [1] which has likely only increased since then.
 Early prediction and intervention are therefore crucial to reducing mortality, improving patient outcome and reducing the costs on the health care system.
 Maching learning approaches offer promising tools for enhancing stroke prediction by analyzing vast datasets to identify patterns and risk factors that traditional methods may overlook.

 This project aims to develop a predictive model for stroke risk using demographic, health, and lifestyle data.
 By analyzing patterns in patient profiles, we seek to identify key indicators that contribute to stroke incidence and build a tool that can assist healthcare providers in early intervention and resource prioritization.